⇦ BACK to PUBLIC MEDIA CONTENT FUND

 WHAT IS THE SELECTION PROCESS?

 Proposals submitted to the PMCF go through a two-phase review process.
-In phase one, each submission is reviewed internally and sent out to professionals in the field for initial evaluation and recommendations.
-In phase two, projects recommended to move forward are reviewed by a panel comprised of journalists, programmers, independent filmmakers, academics and representatives from national funding organizations.
-If a project is advanced to phase two, the applicant will have the opportunity to submit updates to the project before it goes to the final selection committee.
+In Phase One, each submission is reviewed internally and sent out to professionals in the field for initial evaluation and recommendations.
+In Phase Two, projects recommended to move forward are reviewed by a panel comprised of journalists, programmers, independent filmmakers, academics and representatives from national funding organizations.
+If a project is advanced to Phase Two, the applicant will have the opportunity to submit updates to the project before it goes to the final selection committee.
 Final selections are announced 5-6 months after the deadline.

 ⇧ TOP